Introduction

 • Scheduled security updates that minimize disruption to ongoing work

 The middle phase of representation often sees the highest volume of data exchange, making it particularly vulnerable to breaches if endpoint security relaxes.
+Firms that maintain vigilant, real-time oversight of their endpoints during this stage dramatically reduce the likelihood of a costly data incident.
+Consistent monitoring and proactive threat response aren't luxuries—they're non-negotiable components of responsible legal practice in the modern era.

 • Systematic removal of client data from all endpoints according to retention policies